takuseno/d3rlpy/README.md

 # ready to control
 actions = bear.predict(x)
 ```

+These are the design principles of scikit-batch-rl:
+- This library is designed for practical projects unlike the many other RL libraries.
+- This library is not focusing on reproducing RL papers.
+- This library is adding more techniques than the original implementations.

 ## scikit-learn compatibility
 This library is designed as if born from scikit-learn.